vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

     http://localhost:8080/search/ |python3 -m json.tool
 </pre>

-It is also possible to view the result in a browser using HTTP GET
+It is also possible to view the search result in a browser using HTTP GET

 ![Colbert example](img/colbert_sample_query.png)